 “People cannot change their habits without first changing their way of thinking.” –Marie Kondo

 Spring is traditionally the time when we give windows, patios, and yards a good old-fashioned deep clean.
 As the flowers bloom, leaves sprout, and the air warms, it’s only natural to also feel motivated to tidy our homes, be more productive, and turn over a new leaf.
 Unfortunately, making those good intentions stick is the hard part.
+It can be even harder to keep clean and organized during other times of the year such as the holidays or school vacations.

 One of the reasons our best-laid plans for renewal are often short-lived is because we’re so disorganized.
 In our homes, there are endless piles of unfolded laundry, unopened mail, kids’ toys, bank statements, and phone chargers.
 It’s no wonder the promise of spring never lasts.
 We have so much stuff that we can hardly see straight.